tk3369/jdp/work/Outline.md

 # Design Patterns in Julia

-## Outline

-1. Introduction
-   - Intended audience
-   - How to use this book
-   - About the author
-2. Julia Fundamentals
+## Julia Fundamentals
-   - Modules and Packages
-   - Types
-   - Multiple Dispatch
-   - Interfaces
-   - Meta-programming
-   - etc.
-3. Programming Paradigm
-   - Benefits of using design patterns
-   - OOP and the Gang of Four design patterns
-   - How is Julia different than OOP
-4. Design Patterns
-   - OOP patterns
-   - Julia patterns
-   - Julia anti-patterns
-5. Real-Life Examples

-## Scope/Expectation

-Chapter 1 is just introduction about the book.

-Chapter 2 contains a brief introduction of the most fundamental concepts that are needed for new Julia developers.

-Chapter 3 provides some history about the wide-spread patterns from the GofF book and discusses various aspects of Julia language design that sets apart from the object oriented programming paradigm.

-Chapter 4 covers a list of design patterns coming from the object-oriented programming paradigm and how the same concepts can be applied to Julia programming.
-Then, it discusses a list of Julia-specific design patterns and anti-patterns.

-Chapter 5 provides various real-life examples that show cases specific design patterns.
-Most content will come from existing open-source projects.

-## Some Details

-### Julia Overview

-The Julia overview section is intended to provide necessary basic knowledge for the reader to understand the various patterns in the book.
+The Julia Fundamentals section is intended to provide necessary basic knowledge for the reader to understand the various patterns in the book.
 This is not a substitute of the Julia manual or other beginners book/material.
 Hence, the pace will be relatively fast and only specific subjects are chosen here.

 Modules and Packages
 - Defining a new module